-SWRK 425 (3-1-6) Social Work with Families: A course incorporating the study and analysis of problems and concerns faced by social workers in working effectively with families, including the integration of social work policy, human behavior and social work practice.
-Issues covered include functions and changes in the family and the theoretical framework of family systems theory, systems theory, and the ecological treatment and modalities.
+SWRK 425 (3-1-6) Social Work with Families: This course incorporates the study and analysis of problems and concerns faced by social workers working effectively with families, including the integration of social work policy, human behavior, and social work practice.
+Issues covered include functions and changes in the family and the theoretical framework of family systems theory and ecological theory.